On Feb. 23, a devastating car crash unfolded on Rancier Avenue, which tragically ended the…

-According to research from the AAA Foundation for Traffic Safety, hit-and-run deaths are now at a record high.
+According to research from the AAA Foundation for Traffic Safety, deaths caused by hit-and-run crashes are now at a record high.
 The organization says that more than one hit-and-run crash occurs every minute in the United States.
-Nationally, hit-and-run crashes have risen by more than 7 percent since 2009.
-In 2016, alone, more than 2,000 people died as a result of hit and run crashes.
+Nationally, hit-and-run crashes have risen by more than 7.2% since 2009.
+In 2016 alone, more than 2,000 people died as a result of hit-and-run crashes.

-The AAA Foundation’s research indicates that states with higher population tend to have more fatal hit-and-run crashes.
-While Texas is the second most populous state in the U.S. with over 28 million people, it currently ranks 8th in the country for hit and run crashes.
-The state has seen a 60 percent increase in hit-and-run fatalities involving pedestrians and bicyclists since 2009.
+The AAA Foundation’s research indicates that states with higher populations tend to have more fatal hit-and-run crashes.
+While Texas is the second most populous state in the U.S. with over 28 million people, it currently ranks 8th in the country for hit-and-run crashes.
+The state has seen a 60% increase in hit-and-run fatalities involving pedestrians and bicyclists since 2009.

 There are several reasons that hit-and-run crashes are on the rise in Texas.
 Interestingly, the correlation between hit-and-run crashes and the introduction of the smartphone is no coincidence.
 The popularity of smartphones is in part responsible for more drivers taking their eyes off the road.